2018-2019

 Entrepreneurship: Waste Management

 Students approached the problem of waste management in the local community from a business perspective.
-The first group surveyed the community and put together a feasibility study for a waste disposal start-up, the second group worked the feasibility study into a business plan, the third group attempted community outreach and began developing compost recipes, and the last group finalized the business plan and perfected the compost recipe and tumblers and targeted the local community for people who were willing to implement the student’s composting ideas
+The first group surveyed the community and put together a feasibility study for a waste disposal start-up, the second group worked the feasibility study into a business plan, the third group attempted community outreach and began developing compost recipes, and the last group finalized the business plan, perfected the compost recipe and tumblers and targeted the local community to find people willing to implement the students’ composting ideas

 Game Design